 This website also serves as the RSAMIS wherein RSA grantees report performance data, fiscal data, and other information.

 RSA grantees only need an RSAMIS account if they need to report data through an approved information collection to RSA.
 If you are an RSA grantee with a RSAMIS account and you need to reset your password, please follow these instructions.
 For RSA grantees who require a RSAMIS account to report data, please follow these instructions.
 RSA will verify with the grantee's leadership whether accounts should be approved and reporting permissions granted.

-During Program Year 2021 and Federal Fiscal Year 2021, RSA is using the RSAMIS to collect data through the following OMB-approved information collections:
+During Program Year 2021 and Federal Fiscal Years 2021 and 2022, RSA is using the RSAMIS to collect data through the following OMB-approved information collections:

 - Case Service Report (RSA-911)

 - Vocational Rehabilitation Financial Report (RSA-17)